 Refer to Chapters 12 (Body Positivity) and 17 (Coping with Adversity)

-- Corsets are worn by many to ward off depression, panic attacks or generalized anxiety – the corset provides Deep Pressure Therapy and feels like a secure, constant hug, which is naturally comforting to many people, the way that being swaddled is comforting to a child.
+- Corsets are worn by many to ward off depression, panic attacks or generalized anxiety – the corset provides an element of Deep Pressure Therapy and feels like a secure, constant hug, which is naturally comforting and grounding to many people (the way that being swaddled is comforting to a child).
 Pressure on the abdomen can also somewhat negate the “butterfly in stomach” and nausea symptoms associated with anxiety.

 Refer to Chapter 15: Mental Health (Anxiety & Depression)

-- Corsets act as a coat of armour and a mode of “physical” therapy for those who have PTSD from past abuse.
-People who have been physically or sexually abused and tend to eschew human contact may feel safer by wearing a corset, as it is a rigid garment with steel and often many layers of fabric, making it difficult to feel physical contact of anyone “outside” the corset yet still giving them the feeling of a hug until they are ready to accept touch from other people.
+- Corsets can act as a coat of armor and a mode of “physical” therapy for those who suffer from PTSD.
+People who have been physically or sexually abused and tend to eschew human contact may feel safer by wearing a corset, as it provides a “barrier” between themselves and the outside world (the corset is a rigid garment with steel and often many layers of fabric).
+This makes it difficult to feel physical contact of anyone “outside” the corset, even accidental touch (for instance bumping into someone on public transit).
+Yet the corset still provides the wearer the feeling of a secure hug on their own terms, until they are ready to accept touch from other people.

 Refer to Chapter 17: Coping with Adversity

-- Corsets can help those with ADHD to feel more grounded, as the constant physical feeling of corset around them can help keep their mind in the present.
-The deep pressure can also soothe the agitation related to the feeling of being pulled in a million directions at once.
-This may help to improve concentration and productivity.
+- Corsets can help those with ADHD to feel more grounded and present, as the constant physical sensation of corset around them can help keep their mind focused in the present.
+Deep pressure can also soothe the agitation and hypersensitivity related to the feeling of being pulled in a thousand directions at once.
+This has helped some wearers like Hazel and Jen to improve their concentration and productivity.

 Refer to the stories “The Stays that Soothe” and “Long-Term Relationship”

-- The rigidity of a corset can help to make the wearer feel as though there is some structure in their lives.
+- The rigidity and structure of a corset can translate to help some wearers feel as though there is more structure in their lives.
 For those who feel lost or out of control of their lives, the corset’s stability has helped them to feel more in control and less vulnerable to the unpredictable stresses of daily life.
-In extreme situations, some individuals have noted that wearing corsets have helped them to stop self-harming.
+In extreme situations, some individuals like Ana, Andrea, and Anja have noted that wearing corsets have helped them to stop their cycle of self-harm.

 Refer to Chapters 15 (Mental Health) and 16 (Autism Spectrum)